Communication Styles in Relationships: What Works & What Doesn’t

 In a social setting, they will try to dominate any interaction.
 They are prone to interrupting others mid-speech.

-They tend to talk a lot more than to listen.
-And even if they do, they are not really considering your message.
+They talk a lot more than they listen.
+And even if they do listen, they are not considering what you are saying.
 They are just busy preparing a counterattack.

 Deep down, an aggressive communicator is concerned with tension relief.
-They want to get stuff off their chest.
-By hurting others, they get to forget about their own pain.
+By hurting others, they get to forget about their own lifelong pain.

-It is difficult for an aggressive person to signal vulnerability.
-Due to their harsh mannerisms, they can’t get the message across.
+Even if they try, it is difficult for an aggressive person to signal vulnerability.
+Due to their harsh mannerisms, they won’t get the message across.
 It can make them feel cut off.

 Soundbites